How telemedicine in the operating room will transform surgery

 Surgical training goes virtual

 While being present via telesurgery is new and novel, we can expect the evolution of this experience will happen quickly.
 The scenario goes like this.
 You are early in training, you want to learn how to take out a herniated disc in a patient’s lumbar spine.
 You don a VR headset, pull up the case from a library to first watch the operation being done from the surgeon’s perspective.
 Commentary and annotations of the anatomy are overlaid for your learning and you observe the procedure from cut to skin closure.
-The learning surgeon advance to a virtual anatomy environment with realistic surgical instruments deployed in the scene.
+The learning surgeon advances through a virtual anatomy environment with realistic surgical instruments deployed in the scene.
 It’s no different than what pilots do today in simulation training: Simulate before you go live.

 Telemedicine is rising, and while it’s still early, telesurgery will grow allowing the democratization of surgery through access to training, mentorship, and dissemination of surgical knowledge.
 The ability to train repeatedly on real cases, on-demand will expand access to surgery and improve training world-wide.
 The sooner we enable the digital evolution in the operating room and empower surgeons with technology the better.